Clarifying the treatment of green power instruments.

 Development Process and Timeline

 The GHG Protocol began investigating these questions through initial scoping roundtables in December 2010 with energy experts in Washington DC, London, and Mexico City.
-Technical Working Groups have formed around specific issue areas, and are currently developing drafts which will be available for public comment in February 2014.
+Technical Working Groups have formed around specific issue areas, a draft is currently available for the public comment period that is open Thursday, March 13th, through Monday, April 21st, 2014.
 Final publication of the Guidelines is scheduled for Spring 2014.

 The work was recently presented at two conferences in November 2011: on a panel on GHG accounting for RE at the Renewable Energy Markets Conference (organized by the Center for Resource Solutions) and the Air and Waste Management Association’s conference on GHG Strategies in a Changing Climate.